Why Hockey Players Lose Teeth & How To Protect Yourself

 As a result, it is not uncommon for players to lose and break teeth in games.
 High sticks are the most common cause, but pucks to the mouth do happen and can cause very serious damage.

-In recreational hockey, you will encounter a mix of half visors, face-shields, cages, and plain helmets with no additional protection.
+In recreational hockey, you will encounter a mix of half visors, face shields, cages, and plain helmets with no additional protection.
 Most adult leagues and casual games let players choose what they feel comfortable wearing.

 For NHLers, the answer mostly boils down to toughness and tradition.
 Skaters have never worn full facial protection, so if someone was the first to do so, they would be treated differently.